Survival Analysis via Ordinary Differential Equations: Simulation Studies

-In setting 1), we compare the proposed sieve MLE for the ODE-Cox model, where the function $q$ is set to 1, with the partial-likelihood based estimator implemented using the R package {\it survival}.
-We fit $\alpha(t)$ by cubic B-splines with 6 interior knots that equally separate the time interval from $0$ to the maximum of observed times.
-In setting 2), we compare the proposed sieve MLE for the ODE-AFT model, where the function $\alpha$ is set to 1, with the rank-based estimation approach implemented using the R package {\it aftgee}.
-We fit $q(t)$ by cubic B-splines with 6 interior knots that equally separate the time interval from $0$ to the maximum of estimated cumulative hazards under the Cox model.
+In setting 1), we compare the proposed sieve MLE for the ODE-Cox model, where the function $q(\cdot)$ is set to 1, with the partial-likelihood based estimator implemented using the R package {\it survival}.
+We fit $\log\alpha(\cdot)$ by cubic B-splines with $\lfloor N'^{\frac{1}{5}} \rfloor$ interior knots that are located at the quantiles of the distinct observation time points.
+In setting 2), we compare the proposed sieve MLE for the ODE-LT model, where the function $q(\cdot)$ is set to $e^{-t}$, with the NPMLE for the equivalent logarithmic transformation model considered in \citet{zeng2007maximum}.
+We fit $\log\alpha(\cdot)$ by cubic B-splines with the same placement of interior knots.
+In setting 3), we compare the proposed sieve MLE for the ODE-AFT model, where the function $\alpha$ is set to 1, with the rank-based estimation approach implemented using the R package {\it aftgee}.
+We fit $\log q(t)$ by cubic B-splines with $\lfloor N^{\frac{1}{7}} \rfloor$ interior knots that are located at the quantiles of the estimated cumulative hazards under the Cox model.
+In setting 4) (as well as settings 1)-3)), we fit the general linear transformation model (ODE-Flex) where both $q(\cdot)$ and $\alpha(\cdot)$ are unspecified, and compare the sieve MLE with \new{the smoothed partial rank (SPR) method in~\citet{Song_2006}}.
+Both methods constrain $\beta_1=1$ for identifiability guarantee.
+For the sake of space, the results of the setting 4) are provided in the Supplemental Material.

-In addition, in all settings, we also fit the general linear transformation model (ODE-Flex) where both $q(\cdot)$ and $\alpha(\cdot)$ are unspecified and compare the sieve MLE with the estimators under the Cox model and the AFT model.
-We constrain $\beta_1=1$ and $q(0)=1$ to guarantee identifiability for ODE-Flex, which introduces two linear equality constraints to the optimization problem.
-To make the comparison with ODE-Flex fair, the Cox and AFT models are also fitted with the constraint $\beta_1=1$.
+Tables~\ref{tab:ltm} and \ref{tab:ltm2} summarize the estimates of regression coefficients with the sample size $N = 4,000$ based on $1000$ replications.
+Full results for the other sample sizes are provided in the Supplemental Material.
+Table~\ref{tab:ltm} indicates that when any of the Cox model, the logarithmic transformation model, or the AFT model is correctly specified, the sieve estimator for the corresponding correctly specified ODE model achieves similar performance as the partial-likelihood based estimator for the Cox model, the NPMLE for the logarithmic transformation model, or the rank-based estimator for the AFT model.
+However, the relative computing time of the proposed ODE approach increases linearly as the sample size grows while that of the NPMLE for the logarithmic transformation model or the rank-based method for the AFT model increases in a quadratic rate as shown in Figure~\ref{fig:npmle_rank_ode_computing_summary}.